-(We bought a thousand cups, napkins and stir sticks years ago and I don’t think we will ever run out ~ quantity is less expensive in the long run.)
+(We bought a thousand cups, napkins and stir sticks years ago.
+I don’t think we will ever run out – quantity is less expensive in the long run.)

 The nice thing about Kentucky Derby party decorations is that they don’t really go out of style.
 Any new items we need for the party, Sweet Shark and I divide and conquer.

-Usually the weekend before the party, we finalize the menu, I start putting out the decorations and make a list of groceries, flowers and any other items we need.
-I usually start my mise place mid~week and start preparing the food.
+Usually the weekend before the party, we finalize the men., I make a list of groceries, flowers and any other items we need.
+Then I start my mise place midweek and start preparing the food.

 Thursday and Friday are spent cooking and final decorating, such as flower arrangements, getting out china, silver and serving pieces, and setting the tables.

 I like to be finished and ready to go (ovens turned on) about two hours before our guests arrive.
-It’s good to relax and do a final check that all is ready.
+It’s good to relax and do a final check that everything is ready.

 Heather at Southern State of Mind offers several ideas, but I absolutely love this horseshoe wreath full of red roses.
 It has given me a great idea for my door decoration.

 With her printables, you can make banners, cupcake toppers, rosettes ~ just about anything for a Kentucky Derby party.
 I ordered the printables ($4.50 for 15 pages of Derby party ideas).
 Then I used them to make my banner and table decorations.

 Here are a few of our Kentucky Derby menu favorites.

-One dish that I make every year is Jalapeño Cornbread Salad ~ which this year will be a cross over to Cinco de Mayo.
+One dish that I make every year is Jalapeño Cornbread Salad – which this year will be a cross-over to Cinco de Mayo.
 It is always a crowd favorite.

 Make the cornbread and prepare all the vegetables and the dressing the day before and assemble the salad the day of the party.
 The recipe makes a lot and it will be all gone!

 I like to serve the dish in a silver bowl with toast points and crackers.
-This post also has pictures of our 2016 party with pretty pictures of some of guests in their best Kentucky Derby dress.
+This post also has pictures of our 2016 party with pretty pictures of some of guests in their best Kentucky Derby outfits.

 You have to have a little sweet for Kentucky Derby.
-I like easy, mini~desserts that guests can just take a bite ~ or two ~ of and not have to use a fork or spoon.
+I like easy, mini desserts that guests can just take a bite – or two – of and not have to use a fork or spoon.